 September 25: Introduction to Career Pathways: Self-Assessments and IDPs

 We'll consider how self-assessments and individual development plans (IDPs) can help us identify possible career paths and pursue professional goals.
 This professionalization seminar will also introduce the next five, which are each themed around one of the AHA's Five Skills for historians.
-At each of these, we'll discuss how we learn these skills and how they're applicable across a broad array of careers.
+Led by Pat Mooney-Melvin, PhD, Associate Professor of History and Loyola History Graduate Program Director, and Hope Shannon, AHA Career Diversity Fellow.

 October 2: Teaching Philosophies and Approaches: What Kind of Teacher Are You?*